Interested in learning how to care for Hens and Chicks succulents? You’re going to love these low-maintenance and cold-hardy succulents!

 Hens and chicks are perfect for rock gardens.

-They grow beautifully between the crevices of rocks, so adding a few large stones in your landscape and planting them along or in between the rocks is a popular design.
+They grow beautifully between the crevices of rocks, so adding a few large stones in your landscape and planting them along or in between the rocks can look really beautiful.

 The more that hens and chicks populate, the prettier the landscape will be.